RobertTylman/Tavily-Research-Extension/README.md

 </p>

  **Project Idea:**
-Lightweight Chrome Extension that runs Tavily's `/research` endpoint on any text you paste or select on a webpage, then renders the resulting verdict, summary, and cited sources in a popup.
-Also performs article fact checking with inline annotations.
+Lightweight Chrome Extension that fact-checks selected text in-browser and a Python evaluation workspace that benchmarks multiple research providers against the same normalized verdict contract.

 ## How To Use: